zukoo52/zukoo52/README.md

 ---

 <p style="animation: fadeInUp 7s ease-out;">
-  When I’m not coding, I enjoy weightlifting, exploring psychology and human development, and brainstorming innovative solutions to real-world problems.
+  When I’m not coding, I enjoy boxing and  weightlifting, exploring psychology and human development, and brainstorming innovative solutions to real-world problems.
 </p>

 ---